An authoritative introduction to contemporary African art, its major themes, and its global evolution.

 -

 At OOA Gallery, we offer more than access to our represented artists — we offer a discerning and personalized gateway into the wider world of contemporary African art.
-Led by Alexandra Collado, our Art Advisory Service is designed for collectors, businesses, and institutions seeking artworks that align with their vision, space, and values.
+Our Art Advisory Service is designed for collectors, businesses, and institutions seeking artworks that align with their vision, space, and values.
 Whether you're building a new collection, seeking a single impactful piece, or curating an exhibition, we provide confidential and expert guidance.
 We collaborate closely with a wide network of artists and galleries across the African continent and diaspora.
 This allows us to source exceptional works — whether by artists we represent or by others whose practice resonates with your aesthetic, thematic, or curatorial goals.

 Through this flexible and research-driven approach, we offer: